bgamari/ghc-wiki-import/ghci-debugger.md

-*summarize the code instrumentation stuff*
+Extended to carry the local scope around.
+Also extended to desugar breakpoint\* to breakpoint\*Jump, and to produce the dyn breakpoints instrumentation under -fdebugging.

 ## Passing the sitelist of a module around

-*summarize the modifications made to thread the site list of a module from the renamer to the ghc-api*

-TcGblEnv is extended with a dictionary of sites and coordinates (TODO switch the coordinate datatype to the ghc-standard SrcLoc) introduced in the module at the desugarer.
+After  a module has been instrumented with dynamic breakpoints, the list of sites where breakpoints have been injected must be surfaced to the ghc-api.
+ModGuts has a new field mg\_dbg\_sites, and from there it is stored in ModDetails.md\_dbg\_sites

 ## The `Opt_Debugging` flag